Bob Regan

 In 2012, Regan founded Operation Song, a program which brings professional songwriters together with veterans and active duty military to help them tell their stories in song.
 To date there have been over 1800 songs written with veterans of World War II to those currently serving.

 In 2023, Regan began releasing solo written and self produced singles as an artist on his own label, Yessirree Bob Records.

 In 2024, Regan received the William Randolph Hearst Award for Journalism and Mass Communication for his work with Operation Song and for his contributions to the Boston Globe.

 Early life

-Regan was born in Sacramento, California, was raised in South Lake Tahoe. in 1972, he received a BA degree in Psychology from the University of California at Davis.
+Regan was born in Sacramento, California, was raised in South Lake Tahoe. in 1972, he received a BA degree in Psychology from the University of California, Davis.

 Chart singles written by Bob Regan

 The following is a list of Bob Regan compositions that were chart hits.